 Despite being a popular method to remove earwax, it’s important not to place small objects inside your ear canal – including cotton buds.
 This is because it can damage your eardrum, cause pain, push earwax further into the ear, and increase the risk of hearing loss.

-We know that eating a healthy, balanced diet rich in nutrients is important for overall health, but there are some vitamins and minerals that have been found to be particularly beneficial for hearing.
+Eating a healthy, balanced diet is important for overall health, but research suggests some nutrients are particularly beneficial for hearing.
 This includes vitamin C and D, zinc, potassium, magnesium, folate, and omega-3.

-Omega-3s have been shown to support the health of inner ear cells and reduce inflammation caused by the body’s response to loud noises or infections.
-As a result, this study found that middle-aged and older adults with higher omega-3 levels were 8-20% less likely to report age-related hearing issues than those with lower levels.
+Omega-3 has been shown to help support inner ear cell health and reduce inflammation caused by loud noises or infections.
+In this study, middle-aged and older adults with higher omega-3 levels were 8-20% less likely to report age-related hearing issues than those with lower levels.

-Magnesium has also been found to prevent, as well as limit, hearing loss; folate is important for improving circulation in the body and the creation of new cells – including in the ears; and zinc deficiency has been linked with an increased risk of tinnitus.
+Magnesium has also been found to help prevent – and manage – hearing loss; folate is important for improving circulation in the body and the creation of new cells – including in the ears; and zinc deficiency has been linked with an increased risk of tinnitus.

 Check out Hidden Hearing’s list of five foods to help your hearing health for more information.